 If the court of first instance is a regional court, any appeal has to be lodged with the higher regional court, where it will be decided at second instance by an appeals division.

 The courts of second instance only review the first-instance judgment.
 This means that in principle they decide the matter only on the basis of the motions for judgment available at the conclusion of the oral proceedings in the court of first instance and the facts submitted at that point.
 The court of second instance may decide the case itself, to uphold or vary the judgment.
 In order to do so – within the framework defined by the motions and submissions in the court below – the court of second instance may repeat or extend all or some of the proceedings; or it may quash the decision of the court of first instance and instruct it to retry the matter; or it may dismiss the appeal.

 For cases that require a decision on legal issues of fundamental importance, a further appeal may be brought before the Supreme Court.

 In the first instance, the vast majority of cases are tried by a single judge (or by a panel of three judges, but only in disputes over EUR 100 000 and at the request of one of the parties).
-In the second instance, cases are tried by a panel of three judges, or in the Supreme Court five judges.
-Where the case involves a legal issue of fundamental importance (such as a change to established case-law), the Supreme Court convenes an augmented panel of eleven judges.
+In the second instance, cases are tried by a panel of three, or in the Supreme Court five, judges.
+Where the case involves a legal issue of fundamental importance (such as a change to established case-law), the Supreme Court convenes an augmented panel of 11 judges.

 C.2.
 Appeals in criminal cases